Follow us on networks

 Supplementation 💊

-There are various dietary supplements that have been shown to reduce PMS symptoms.
-There are many different studies showing the positive effect that specific nutrients in high doses can have on these symptoms.
-Consult with a specialized therapist which of them could be more interesting for your case.
+exist Several dietary supplements have been shown to reduce PMS symptoms.
+There are many different studies that demonstrate the positive effect that specific nutrients in high doses can have on these symptoms.
+Consult with a specialized therapist which of them could be most interesting for your case.

 • Multivitamin.
 A quality multivitamin can be helpful in reducing PMS symptoms.
-Especially if your diet doesn't consistently provide the nutrients your body needs or if you have intestinal problems that make it difficult to absorb them.
+Especially if your diet does not consistently provide the nutrients that the body needs or if you have intestinal problems that make their absorption difficult.

 • Magnesium.
 Magnesium plays a role in the metabolism of essential fatty acids and vitamin B6.

-• Curcumin This is a compound found in turmeric, which has powerful anti-inflammatory properties and modulates prostaglandins and neurotransmitters involved in PMS.
+• Curcumin This is a compound found in turmeric, which has potent anti-inflammatory properties and modulates prostaglandins and neurotransmitters involved in PMS.

 • Cinnamon.
-Its administration prior to menstruation significantly reduced nausea, vomiting, menstrual pain and bleeding compared to placebo.
+Its administration before menstruation significantly reduced nausea, vomiting, menstrual pain and bleeding compared to placebo.

 • Vitamin D3.
-One study showed that low blood vitamin D levels correlate with increased menstrual pain.
-Vitamin D treatment for 2 months reduced menstrual pain compared to placebo.
+One study showed that low blood levels of vitamin D correlate with increased menstrual pain.
+Treatment with vitamin D for 2 months reduced menstrual pain compared to placebo.

-• Chaste tree berry (Vitex Agnus Castus).
-It is one of the most studied supplements for its effect on PMS symptoms.
-A systematic review concluded that 7 out of 8 studies demonstrated its benefits for the treatment of PMS.
-And one study concluded that they were just as effective as the antidepressant, Fluoxetine, for treating premenstrual dysphoric disorder, than a more severe form of premenstrual syndrome.
+• Berry of the chaste tree (Vitex Agnus Castus).
+It is one of the most studied supplements for its effect on the symptoms of premenstrual syndrome.
+A systematic review concluded that 7 of 8 studies demonstrated its benefits for the treatment of PMS.
+And one study concluded that they were as effective as the antidepressant, Fluoxetine, for treating premenstrual dysphoric disorder, than a more severe form of PMS.

 • Indole-3-Carbinol (I3C).
 This is a compound found in cruciferous vegetables and helps regulate estrogen metabolism in the liver.